FFFFFF-base16/FFFFFF-base16/README.md

 <h1>spacetimed</h1>

 ## About
-* ⛵  Welcome aboard my profile!
+* ⛵  Welcome to my profile!
 * 📚  I am constantly learning new things relating to Computer Science and beyond.
 * 🎨  This account is a documentation of different side projects I embark on to test my knowledge!